12.2. Casting Objects

 Circle* c = (Circle *)s; // unsafe downcast

 Downcast example.
 Upcasting is always a safe operation, but downcasting can cause problems.
-For example, what happens if a programmer programmer creates a Circle object, casts it to a Shape, and then downcasts it to a Rectangle?
+For example, what happens if a programmer creates a Circle object, casts it to a Shape, and then downcasts it to a Rectangle?
 Downcasting is possible, but we must do it cautiously.
-A later section explores the reason why upcasting is safe while downcasting is not.
+A later section explores why upcasting is safe while downcasting is not.